 Today’s ride is approximately 85kms although you can have the day off and use the train if you prefer.

-Check out at your leisure and we will take you back to the airport for your flight home.
+Today we will take you back to Bari airport for your return flight home.

-The heel of Italy's 'boot' is known for its whitewahsed hill towns, centuries-old farmland and hundreds of kilometers of Mediterranean coastline.
-The terrain is mainly flat and lends itself perfectly to a cycling holiday allowing you to easily explore this beautiful region of the Mediterranean.
+The heel of Italy’s ‘boot’ is known for its whitewashed hill towns, centuries-old farmland and hundreds of kilometres of Mediterranean and Adriatic coastline.
+The terrain is mainly flat and lends itself perfectly to a cycling holiday allowing you to easily explore this beautiful region.